 This is a very comprehensive journal for kids ages seven and older.
 There are over one hundred pages of activities to help kids deal with their emotions, learn how to communicate, and express all of their feelings.
 In addition to guided prompts, the author provides words of comfort and advice for kids.
 Lots of blank pages are also included for children to record their personal thoughts.
 Creative and engaging, this journal will help kids find the strength to cope with a life-altering event.

 Kids will benefit from working through the various activities in this comprehensive divorce workbook.
 The written exercises begin with questions about what makes kids happy.
 Little ones are asked to draw pictures of things they enjoy doing.
 There are many other interactive worksheets that focus on building the self-esteem and confidence of a child.
 It's not until later that the guide delves into the topic of divorce.
-Children then engage in activies centered around their parents' separation and life at home.
+Children then engage in activities centered around their parents' separation and life at home.
 Overall, a very effective and reassuring guide for kids to work through independently or with a trusted adult.

 This is a workbook that helps kids confront all of the tough questions they have about their parents' divorce.
 It can be used to supplement therapy or can stand alone as a journal to help kids heal on their own.
 There are ample opportunities to write down thoughts, draw pictures, and express feelings.